GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: The GeNet Framework

 \subsection{Topology Understanding Module}

-In GeNet's first phase, the \emph{topology understanding} module generates a detailed textual representation of the network's topology based on the input image.
-To accomplish this task, we rely on GPT-4's \ac{VQA} ability~\cite{GPT4Vision}.
-In addition to the input image, the model receives a prompt that provides detailed guidelines regarding the task it is required to perform, denoted as 'Instructions' in \Cref{fig:architecture}.
+In \textit{GeNet}'s first phase, the \emph{topology understanding} module generates a textual representation of the network topology based on the input image.
+This process uses GPT-4's \ac{VQA} capabilities\footnote{https://platform.openai.com/docs/guides/vision}.
+Additionally, the \ac{LLM} receives a prompt containing precise guidelines, referred to as 'instructions' in \cref{fig:architecture}.

-First, the model is briefed on its role as a network topology analyst.
-Next, it is instructed to deliver a thorough description of the components (e.g., routers) and the connections illustrated in the topology image.
-Furthermore, since network topology diagrams often denote logical groups of components, such as LANs, the model is requested to highlight them if they are present.
-Lastly, the model is directed to refrain from including any unnecessary information about the diagram to prevent redundancy, a behavior observed in our preliminary experiments.
-The \emph{intent implementation} module (see \cref{sec:solver}) has similar instructions, and both are presented in \cref{sec:appendix}.
-These instructions are not provided by the user but are rather an internal system prompt.
+The model is assigned the role of a network topology analyst and instructed to describe the devices and edges in the image, including details such as icons and interface labels.
+To avoid redundancy, the instructions also specify to exclude unnecessary information, a tendency observed otherwise.
+These instructions, which serve as the \ac{LLM}'s system prompt, were refined through preliminary experiments to reduce output variability.